-In addition to their classes on torts and criminal procedure, law students are getting a crash course in online education.
+In addition to their classes on torts and criminal procedure, law students are getting a crash course in working remotely.

 “The law school building is empty, but there’s still a lot of learning going on,” said Annecoos Wiersema, associate dean of academic affairs at the University of Denver Sturm College of Law.

 To make up for the lack of in-person contact, professors have made themselves more available through extended office hours on Zoom, according to Wiersema.
-They’re recording online classes so students can access them later if they miss the real-time lesson, since students might be dealing with difficult schedules and caretaking duties at home, she added.
-At least one professor has been using podcasts to teach.
+They’re recording online classes so students can access them later if they miss the real-time lesson, since students might be dealing with difficult schedules and caretaking duties at home, she added, and at least one professor has been using podcasts to teach.

 Adjunct faculty have also been quick to adapt, Wiersema said, highlighting a weeklong skills-based class taught over spring break by members of the in-house legal team from Molson Coors.
-Knowing the five-day interactive class wouldn’t allow for a lot of trial and error, the instructors got in touch to start planning as soon as they heard the course might be going online, Wiersema said.
-“They worked incredibly hard. and they taught the class last week, and I gather it went very well,” she added.
+Knowing the five-day interactive class wouldn’t allow for a lot of trial and error, the instructors got in touch as soon as they heard the course might be going online to start planning, Wiersema said.
+“They worked incredibly hard and they taught the class last week, and I gather it went very well,” she added.